-Use the findings from the Gender Responsive Financial Need Assessment to decide some key aspects:
+Use the findings from the Gender Responsive Financial Needs Assessment to decide some key aspects:

-- Adapt GIFT Manual, such as identify local study cases for simulation game - Decide Training modality and partners:
+Adapt GIFT Manual, such as identify local study cases for simulation game.
+This could be done by the same consultant /staff that are engaged in the assessment.

+Option A Decide Training modality and partners:

-Option A GIFT can be facilitated directly by project staff
+OptionB GIFT can be facilitated directly by project staff

-Option B GIFT can also be facilitated through partnering with FSPs playing a key supporting function in the market and who are willing to expand beyond their basic training prior to on-boarding clients.
+GIFT can also be facilitated through partnering with FSPs playing a key supporting function in the market and who are willing to expand beyond their basic training prior to on-boarding clients.
 GIFT can be an embedded service alongside saving and loan services for producers and businesses.
 There are some advantages for World Vision and FSP partnering in delivering GIFT for assisted households: